LogtalkDotOrg/logtalk3/QUICK_START.md

 support for syntax highlighters used for publishing source code.

 4. Create a directory with a suitable name to hold all the files of your application.

-You may want to define the application directory path in a `settings.lgt` file in order to easily load your application (see the file `CUSTOMIZE.md` for details).
+5. Copy to this directory the `settings-sample.lgt` file, rename it to  `settings.lgt`, and modify it to define a library alias for your application directory and for defining global compiler options (see the file `CUSTOMIZE.md` for details).

-5. Copy to this sub-directory the `loader-sample.lgt` file, rename it to `loader.lgt`, and modify it to load your application source files.
+6. Copy to this directory the `loader-sample.lgt` file, rename it to `loader.lgt`, and modify it to load your application source files.

-6. Have fun!
+7. Have fun!